Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

     If any of the workloads fail to come up after enforcing the policy, then delete the individual policies and restart the workload.

-5. Check the pod description when the pod fails to come up.
+5. (`ncn#`) Check the pod description when the pod fails to come up.

+    Obtain the pod name:

     ```bash
     kubectl get pods

     NAME    READY   STATUS                       RESTARTS   AGE
     nginx   0/1     CreateContainerConfigError   0          5s
     ```

+    Describe the pod:

     ```bash
     kubectl describe pods